dlang-tour/english/byexample/code-generation-parser.md

 Equally, while being in the static loop, the individual members can be accessed by their index:
 `c.tupleof[idx]` and thus we can assign the respective member the parsed value from the given configuration string.
-Moreover, `dropOne` is necessary, because the splitted range still points at the key and thus `droOne.front` will return the second element.
+Moreover, `dropOne` is necessary, because the splitted range still points at the key and thus `dropOne.front` will return the second element.
 Furthermore, `to!(typeof(field))` will do the actual parsing of the input string to the respective type of the member of the configuration struct.
 Finally, as the foreach loop is unrolled at compile-time a `break` would stop this loop.